The Selection Process for Advanced Leadership Fellows

 Next Steps in the Selection Process

 Each decision round, a group of finalists will have their professional dossiers presented for consideration by the Faculty Selection Committee.
-Finalists presented for Committee review are asked to confirm that they possess the known ability to accept, fund, and join the fellowship if invited to do so, and that they meet the high ethical standards of Harvard.
-At the discretion of the Faculty Chair, exceptions can be made for leaders of unusual distinction, who are known to the faculty, or have spent their careers in public service.
+Finalists presented for Committee review are asked to first confirm that they possess the known ability to accept, fund, and join the AL Fellowship if invited to do so, and that they meet the high ethical standards of Harvard.

 Within the weeks following the review of dossiers, finalists will be informed of their status, and a number may be invited to become an Advanced Leadership Fellow.
 Strong candidates may be put on a “Hold” status pending the review of the broader pool.
 A small group of individuals may be placed on a waiting list, and notified of their final status as soon as possible.